 As an example, this is how we work

 If you say your budget is $20,000, and we think that amount is appropriate, we’ll show you a $20,000 solution.
 If you say $5,000, we’ll see if we can build a $5,000 solution.
 But they will be two different solutions.
 We won’t charge you $20,000 for a $5,000 solution just because we know you have the money.
 But the least helpful thing is for us to come up with a $20,000 solution when your budget is $5,000.
 That would waste everyone’s time.

 Design is a solution to a problem within a set of constraints.
 There is no bigger constraint than your budget.
 So don’t make it a secret, don’t make it a mystery.
 It’s a budget, not a missile launch code.
 It’s the biggest data point you have, and we need to know what it is.

 If you ask five designers for estimates on the same project, you’ll get five prices that vary wildly.
 This can be disturbing.
 We get that.
 We’ve seen amazing websites built for $1,000, and crappy ones that cost over $100,000.
 You’d be tempted to think designers just make these prices up.
 You might be right.
 Let’s see how this happens.

-Websites have a lot of moving parts, so cost proposals have a lot of variables.
-Some of which may include the following:
+Websites have a lot of moving parts, so cost proposals can have a lot of variables:

 Experienced designers cost more.
 And experience rarely means programming skills.
 It means a broad understanding of the web and how people use it.
-Reducing complex systems into simple interfaces is a skill that improves with practice.
+Reducing complex systems into simple interfaces that work on dinky screens is a skill that improves with practice.